 Stanford staff groups were established over 30 years ago to provide all staff members with opportunities for professional, educational and social support.
-The staff groups sponsor monthly events to promote social networking and professional development, including art walks, museum tours, faculty lectures and speed networking events.
-Annual staff group events include the Martin Luther King, Jr. Celebration, Multicultural Springfest and the Lunar New Year Celebration.
+The groups sponsor events to promote social networking and professional development, art walks, museum tours, faculty lectures, speed networking events, etc. Annual events include the Martin Luther King Jr. Celebration, Multicultural Springfest, and the Lunar New Year Celebration.

 American Indian Staff Forum (AISF)

 AISF is a fellowship of American Indians, Alaska Natives, Native Hawaiians, and Pacific Islanders who work at, or are affiliated with, Stanford University, Stanford Medical Center and the Stanford Linear Accelerator Center.
 The goal of AISF is to promote social, cultural and educational opportunities for members, and to provide opportunities for the non-Native community at Stanford to learn more about their rich heritage and diverse cultures.
 Forum membership is automatically extended to all Native American employees at Stanford.

 ASF is an informal group of Asian/Pacific/Indian Sub-Continent employees of Stanford University, the Hospital and SLAC.
 Formed in 1986, ASF seeks to be a vehicle for representing, supporting and promoting the interests of these employees.
 This is accomplished by sponsoring and funding activities that support the mission of the organization; presenting the concerns of the membership to relevant parties and encouraging appropriate action; developing a supportive network of Asian Americans in the Stanford community, and participating in the development of a multicultural community at Stanford.

 Black Staff Alliance (BSA)